-You may question the total weight capacity of the tires on your RV being less than the GVWR; this is correct.
-In order to calculate the actual weight on the RV tires, it is necessary to include the tongue weight.
-The tongue weight is actually being carried by your tow vehicle, not the RV tires.
+The Maximum Load Rating of your RV tires is less than the GVWR.
+To calculate the actual weight on your RV tires, subtract the hitch weight from your RV's Gross Weight.
+The hitch weight is carried by your tow vehicle, not the RV tires.